vbookshelf/myOfflineAi-PrivacyFirst/README.md

 ## Build it.
 Release it.
 Forget it.

 ## Limitations
-- Limited to using small models
+- Hallucinations
 - Slow speed when processing pdf documents and images
-- Poor performance and hallucination when the context size is set too small
+- Limited to using small models

 ## How to Install